-- Principles of Sales and Retailing Introduces the student to the principles and methods of retailing, including types of stores, their location, and their physical layout.
-Topics covered include merchandising selection and control, pricing, and promotion.
-(D) - Business Communications Reviews basic grammar and punctuation.
+- Business Communications Reviews basic grammar and punctuation.
 Investigates theory, principle, and application of oral and written communications used in business.
 Pre-requisite: ENG 1003.
-(F, S) ACTS: BUS 2013 - 2613 Customer Service Introduces the student to the issues of problem solving, strategy, empowerment, communications, motivation, and leadership necessary for the delivery of excellent customer service and customer retention.
-(F, S) - 2653 Small Business Development Provides knowledge and skills needed to develop and manage a small business or to function in a business which cultivates entrepreneurship.
+(F, S) ACTS: BUSI 2013 - Customer Service Introduces the student to the issues of problem solving, strategy, empowerment, communications, motivation, and leadership necessary for the delivery of excellent customer service and customer retention.
+(D) - Small Business Development Provides knowledge and skills needed to develop and manage a small business or to function in a business which cultivates entrepreneurship.
 Instruction will include developing the business idea and researching feasibility, finding the right funding sources for the business, branding, marketing, and advertising for the business, managing growth and expansion, and developing an exit strategy.
 Project oriented capstone course that must be taken in the student's final semester.
 Pre-requisites: ACC 1003, BUS 1013, BUS 2513, BUS 2833.
+(D) - 2723 Lodging and Facilities Management Introduces students to an overview of the lodging management industry.
+Students will explore various aspects of hotel/motel management; marketing, communications, and ethics, as well as, a detailed look into the important role that housekeeping plays in effective hotels and resorts.
+The course covers how to efficiently care for guestrooms and public spaces; and procedures to ensure a comfortable and pleasant guest experience.
+(S) - 2733 Convention/Conference Sales and Service Introduces students to the concepts related to the planning and operation of conventions, trade shows, professional meetings, and foodservice events.
+Emphasis is placed on methods of marketing, selling, organizing, and producing conventions, events, and trade shows that will increase the financial environment of the facility.
+(S) - Hospitality Management Internship Applies classroom knowledge to the actual work situation.
+A minimum 40 hours of supervised work experience in an approved training situation is required.
+Should be taken the final semester.
 (S) - Fundamentals of Small Business Management Emphasizes the development of managerial skills uniquely important to small firms.
-Discusses problems of starting a new business and of buying an ongoing one.
-(F, S) - Principles of Management Analyzes the various elements necessary for managerial action and the importance of management as a distinct activity.
+Discusses problems of starting a new business and of buying an ongoing one. .
+Management pre-or co-requisites: ACC 1003 or ACC 2003, BUS 2513, and BUS 2833.
+Funeral Science pre- or co-requisites: ACC 1013, FUS 1143, and FUS 2223.
+(F, S)

+- Principles of Management Analyzes the various elements necessary for managerial action and the importance of management as a distinct activity.
 Addresses the various functions of management including planning, staffing, organizing, directing, and controlling.
-(F, S) - 2851 Office Internship Applies classroom knowledge to the actual work situation.
+(F, S) - Office Internship Applies classroom knowledge to the actual work situation.
 A minimum of 40 hours of supervised work experience in an approved training situation is required.
 Co-requisite: BUS 2302.
-(S) - 2903 Fundamentals of International Business Introduces students to fundamental aspects of international business including international economics, finance, management, marketing, law, and accounting.
+(S) - Business Leadership and Decision Making Explores the behaviors and skills necessary to be an effective leader and manager.
+Motivation, decision-making, problem-solving, conflict/negotiation strategies and meeting management is examined.
+Course materials and activities will challenge students to connect theory to practice.
+(F, S) - Fundamentals of International Business Introduces students to fundamental aspects of international business including international economics, finance, management, marketing, law, and accounting.

 Also examines how cultural diversity affects business around the world.
 (D)